 SSH File Transfer Protocol (SFTP) is a network protocol used for secure file transfer over a secure shell.
-FTP/SFTP is still a very common protocol used by many customers in several industries.
+FTP/SFTP is still a common protocol used by many customers in several industries.
 Microsoft does not have a fully managed SFTP service in Azure yet, and if you are purely an Azure customer, then this is obviously a less desirable solution.

-A while ago, I wrote a blog post on how to deploy a Secure FTP (SFTP) service on Microsoft Azure by leveraging the Azure Container Instance (ACI) powered by Azure File Shares.
+A while ago, we wrote a blog post on how to deploy a Secure FTP (SFTP) service on Microsoft Azure by leveraging the Azure Container Instance (ACI) powered by Azure File Shares.
 You can read more about this solution here.

-If this is the first time you came across Files.com, then I will give you a quick overview of their effective file sharing solution.
+If this is the first time you came across Files.com, then I will give you a quick overview of their effective file-sharing solution.

 You can mount or sync with any cloud provider of your choice including Google, Amazon S3, Microsoft Azure, Box, Dropbox, Wasabi, Backblaze B2, Rackspace, and any on-premises or 3rd party.